hashgraph/hedera-services/hedera-node/docs/design/services/consensus-service/topic-custom-fees.md

 - Update `ConsensusServiceDefinition` class to include the new RPC method definition for approve allowance.
 - Implement new `ConsensusApproveAllowanceHandler` class that should be invoked when the gRPC server handles `ConsensusApproveAllowanceTransaction` transactions.
 The class should be responsible for:
   - Verify that the amounts are set and positive values.
+  - Pure-checks:
+      - Validate there are no duplications in `ConsensusCryptoFeeScheduleAllowance` grouped by `owner` and `topicId`
+      - Validate there are no duplications in `ConsensusTokenFeeScheduleAllowance` grouped by `tokenId`, `owner`, `topicId`
+      - Validate the `amounts` are positive
+      - Validate that the `amount` is no bigger than `amount_per_message`
   - Pre-handle:
     - The transaction must be signed by the sender.
     - TBD - more validations ?
   - Handle:
     - Any additional validation depending on config or state, i.e. semantics checks
+        - Validate that the `amount` in `ConsensusTokenFeeScheduleAllowance` is no bigger then the `maxSupply`
+        - Validate that the `amount` in `ConsensusCryptoFeeScheduleAllowance` is no bigger then HBAR.maxSupply(50m)
+        - Validate that the `topicId`s are usable(existing/not deleted/not expired)
     - Check that the sender account is a valid one.
 That is an existing account, and it is not deleted or expired.
     - Add approved allowance:
       - Set `ConsensusCryptoFeeScheduleAllowance` to the account.